 In short: If you want to be relevant (and raise your relevance score) find out which demographics are already liking your posts, and use those demographics to target similar users.

 Another way to improve your Facebook relevance score is to split test ads.
 Split testing is a great way to improve relevance, and it’s pretty simple.

 Split testing (also called A|B testing) is testing two versions of the same thing (this could be anything from a call-to-action button to ad copy to image to elements in your landing page and so on) to see which version performs better.

 Todd Feldman, our senior paid advertising specialist, has some advice for split testing your Facebook ads, including adding another user interest or behavior to narrow down your audience even further:

-- Show the same ad to two different audiences to see which ad the audience resonates with
+- Show the same ad to two different audiences to see which audience responds best

 - Show two different ads to the same audience to see which ad does better with your target audience